HISTORY

 After several years of searching, a forested area in South Sarasota County in Englewood, Florida, came on the market.
 At public hearings to discuss the establishment of a monastery in Englewood, it became clear from talking with the neighbors in the area that a Buddhist monastery would be most welcome in Englewood.
 After a ten-month process, the land was rezoned for use by religious organizations, and BACF decided to change its name to Sarasota Forest Monastery (SFM) before closing the real estate transaction.
 In October 2015, SFM became the owner of the 8-acre forested land.

 The SFM Board of Directors continued to work with local developers to seek permits from the county for constructing permanent structures on the forested land, including a public meeting hall, a group meditation hall, and multiple huts for the monks to stay in.
-However, the cost of these proposed plans exceeded SFM’s fundraising capabilities.
-As a result, SFM decided to purchase a 0.7-acre house property (520 Lewis St.) adjacent to the western boundary of the forested land to provide a place for the resident monks to stay while exploring new potential future developments.
+However, the cost of these proposed plans far exceeded SFM’s fundraising capabilities.
+As a result, SFM decided to purchase a 0.7-acre house property (520 Lewis St.) adjacent to the western boundary of the forested land instead to provide a place for the resident monks to stay under extreme weather conditions while continuing to explore new potential future developments.

 From left to right: Phra Ajaan Dick Sīlaratano (Forest Dhamma Monastery, Lexington, Virginia), Luangpu Tong-Inn Katapuñño (Wat Pahkoong, Roy Et, Thailand), Phra Ajaan Keng Khemako (Santi Forest Monastery, Johor, Malaysia), and Phra Ajaan Jiab Aggadhammo (Metta Forest Monastery, Valley Center, California) had visited Sarasota Forest Monastery (SFM) and given their guidance, support, and encouragements to the community in different phases of the development at SFM.